hashgraph/did-method/did-method-specification.md

 If submitted in plaintext mode, then resolution can occur either against a mirror node that may have persisted the history of messages for that DID Document, or against a member of the appnet that persisted the DID Document.

 If resolved against a mirror, resolution requires reading the latest transaction message submitted to a DID topic for the given DID and checking if there was no earlier transaction for this DID with `didOperation` set to `delete`.
-This method can only be executed on a mirror node and may require reading a full history of messages in the topic. edera mirror nodes provide a [Hedera Consensus Service gRPC API](https://docs.hedera.com/guides/docs/mirror-node-api/hedera-consensus-service-api-1).
+This method can only be executed on a mirror node and may require reading a full history of messages in the topic.
+Hedera mirror nodes provide a [Hedera Consensus Service gRPC API](https://docs.hedera.com/guides/docs/mirror-node-api/hedera-consensus-service-api-1).
 Client applications can use this API to subscribe to an appnet's DID topic to receive DID messages submitted to it and filter those that contain the DID to be resolved.

 Here is an example Java client, please refer to the official Hedera documentation for more information:
 ```java